Rumson-Fair Haven Regional High School: Athletics

-The girls spring track team was Group II in 2008 (as co-champion) and 2019.
+The girls spring track team was Group II in 2008 (as co-champion), 2019 and 2021.

-The football team has won the Central Jersey Group II state championships in 2010, 2013 and 2014, and won the Central Jersey Group III title in 2015, 2016 and 2018.
-It won its first state championship in 2010 when it defeated Matawan High School by a score of 13-7 in the Central Jersey Group II state sectional championship, finishing the season with a 9-3 record.
-The 2013 football team finished with an 11-1 record and won the Central Jersey Group II state sectional championship over previously undefeated Weequahic High School by a 14-6 score.
-In 2014, Rumson-Fair Haven defeated Delaware Valley Regional High School by a score of 21-0 to claim their third title in five years.
-Rumson-Fair Haven won its third straight sectional championship in 2015, when it shut out Red Bank Regional High School 21-0 to win the Central Jersey Group III title.
-In 2016, the team won its fourth consecutive title, winning the Central Jersey Group III state sectional championship with a 27-22 win against South Plainfield High School in the tournament final.
-The team won the Central Jersey Group III sectional title with a 42-35 win against Somerville High School in the champion game and won the Central / South Group I bowl game against Woodrow Wilson High School by a score of 26-18.
+The football team has won the Central Jersey Group II state sectional championships in 2010, 2013 and 2014, and won the Central Jersey Group III sectional title in 2015, 2016 and 2018.
+It won its first state championship in 2010 when it defeated Matawan High School by a score of 13–7 in the Central Jersey Group II state sectional championship, finishing the season with a 9–3 record.
+The 2013 football team finished with an 11–1 record and won the Central Jersey Group II state sectional championship over previously undefeated Weequahic High School by a 14–6 score.
+In 2014, Rumson-Fair Haven defeated Delaware Valley Regional High School by a score of 21–0 to claim their third title in five years.
+Rumson-Fair Haven won its third straight sectional championship in 2015, when it shut out Red Bank Regional High School 21–0 to win the Central Jersey Group III title.
+In 2016, the team won its fourth consecutive title, winning the Central Jersey Group III state sectional championship with a 27–22 win against South Plainfield High School in the tournament final.
+The team won the Central Jersey Group III sectional title with a 42–35 win against Somerville High School in the champion game and won the Central / South Group III bowl game against Woodrow Wilson High School by a score of 26–18.
+Following the COVID-19 pandemic, the high school won two Group II sectional titles and Group II state semi-final matches in 2022 and 2023, but lost in the State Group II final each year.

 The ice hockey team won the Dowd Cup in 2012 and the Handchen Cup in 2020.

 The field hockey team won the Group II state championship in 2014 (defeating Madison High School in the tournament final) and 2017 (vs. Seneca High School), won the Central Jersey Group II state sectional title in 2006 and 2016, the North II Group II title in both 2012 and 2013, and the North II Group II title in 2017, 2018 and 2019.
-In 2006, the girls' field hockey team won its first ever state title, beating Delran High School 2-1 to win the Central Jersey Group II state sectional championship.
-In 2014, the field hockey team won its first-ever Shore Conference Tournament title, beating Shore Regional High School by a score of 2-0, snapping Shore's 15-year reign as Shore Conference champions.
-The 2014 team went on to finish 24-1-2, winning the Central Jersey, Group II championship by 8-0 against Robbinsville High School as well as the Group II state championship, the program's first group title.
-In 2015, Rumson-Fair Haven won its second straight Shore Conference Tournament title, beating Shore Regional 1-0 in the tournament final.
+In 2006, the girls' field hockey team won its first ever state title, beating Delran High School 2–1 to win the Central Jersey Group II state sectional championship.
+In 2014, the field hockey team won its first-ever Shore Conference Tournament title, beating Shore Regional High School by a score of 2–0, snapping Shore's 15-year reign as Shore Conference champions.
+The 2014 team went on to finish 24–1–2, winning the Central Jersey, Group II championship by 8–0 against Robbinsville High School as well as the Group II state championship, the program's first group title.
+In 2015, Rumson-Fair Haven won its second straight Shore Conference Tournament title, beating Shore Regional 1–0 in the tournament final.